-When the world’s largest freelancer services marketplace was struggling to get more employee referrals.
+When the world’s largest freelance services marketplace was struggling to get more employee referrals.
 They decided they needed a change.
-Fiverr decided to gamify their referral process.
-Fiverr gamified the employee referral process by awarding points for job shares on social media, referrals and candidate statuses which were shown on a leaderboard.
-Employees received points and credit for all their contribution and the process was really transparent.
+Fiverr decided to gamify its referral process.
+Fiverr gamified the employee referral process by awarding points for job shares on social media, referrals, and candidate statuses which were shown on a leaderboard.
+Employees received points and credit for all their contributions and the process was really transparent.

 In addition to boosting referrals, this gamification also helped Fiverr get more visibility on social media and ultimately get to the right audience using their employee network.

-Have a few more kick butt referral program ideas?
-Let us know in comments.
+Have a few more kick-butt referral program ideas?
+Let us know in the comments.

 Use Recruiterflow to make hiring a team sport.